angrybacon/infernum-wiki/markdown/sandbox.md

 directly on components implemented within the Wiki so that the preview is as faithful as can be.

-## General Markdown Conventions

-In addition to `markdownlint` enforcing some basic rules, here are a few more
+In addition to `markdownlint` and `prettier` enforcing some basic rules, here are a few more conventions:
-conventions:

 - Fill your paragraphs to 80 columns
 - If your title oppose to the above rule, think of a better heading for your